mvysny/renogy-klient/README.md

 You can try to compile the project on your Raspberry PI directly, or you can compile the project on your more powerful device, then scp the zip file to RPI.

-1. Install Java JDK `sudo apt install openjdk-20-jdk-headless`
+1. Install Java JDK `sudo apt install openjdk-20-jdk-headless`.
+JRE is enough to run the app, but you need JDK to build it.
 2. `git clone https://github.com/mvysny/renogy-klient/` and `cd renogy-klient`
 3. Build with `./gradlew -x test`
 4. Find the zip file in `build/distributions/renogy-klient.zip`